17 Tips on How to Sell Your House in a Down Market

 If you don’t have to sell immediately, it can be profitable to ask, “What’s the best time of year to sell a house in my area?”
 One way you can find out is to use HomeLight’s Best Time to Sell Calculator.
 This free tool uses real estate transaction data from your market to identify the best and worst months for selling in your area.

-Know when is the best time to sell a house if you want to make the most money, and which months are best to sell your house fast.
+Know when the best time to sell a house is if you want to make the most money, and which months are best for selling your house fast.

 10. Get a top agent you can trust